Arctic Sea Ice Day

 Every year, the polar bears of Western Hudson Bay are forced ashore in summer when the sea ice melts.

-We’ve created an earth awareness day, Arctic Sea Ice Day, on July 15, to call attention to sea ice loss in the Arctic and how we can help reverse this trend.
-We chose July 15 because the breakup on Western Hudson Bay was historically in mid-July, with considerable natural fluctuation between years.
-Now the breakup is over three weeks earlier, on average, than it was in the 1980s.
+We’ve created an earth awareness day, Arctic Sea Ice Day, on July 15th, to call attention to sea ice loss in the Arctic and how we can help reverse this trend.
+We chose July 15th because the breakup on Western Hudson Bay was historically in mid-July, with considerable natural fluctuation between years.
+Now the breakup is over three weeks earlier, on average, then it was in the 1980s.

 The key to getting the climate system back to functioning the way it should, and to preserving a future for polar bears across the Arctic, is to move away from using fossil fuels for energy altogether.

 In the meantime we can also take steps to use much less of the kinds of energy that add heat-trapping gases to our atmosphere.

 One way we can work together is by encouraging the shift to renewable energy sources like solar and wind.
 Not only will this help reduce the carbon emissions that are causing the planet to warm and the sea ice to melt, it will also create jobs, strengthen the economy, and improve the overall environment and our health.

-Join us in helping to save sea ice by:
+Join us in helping to save sea ice: